Skip to main content

 Vapor transfer is not a concern for other walls like your bedrooms, living room, and dining area.

-The Bottom Line About Why Fiberglass Batts Don't Belong In Exterior Walls
+The Bottom Line About Why Fiberglass Batts May Not Be Best For Your Exterior Walls

 Fiberglass batts are a budget insulation that delivers budget performance.
 For interior walls, fiberglass is an optimal choice.
 A low investment cost can provide some sound attenuation from room to room.

-However, your exterior walls need more performance than fiberglass batts can deliver.
+However, your exterior walls may need more performance than fiberglass batts can deliver.
 Exterior walls are part of the thermal envelope of a home.
 The thermal envelope deals with air infiltration and vapor transfer.
-When it comes to the barrier between your comfortable living environment and the world outside, you should invest in insulation that can air-seal.
+When it comes to the barrier between your comfortable living environment and the world outside, you may want to invest in insulation that can air-seal.

-Now that you understand why fiberglass batts aren’t for exterior walls, your next step is to:
+Now that you understand why fiberglass batts aren’t best for exterior walls when performance is your main priority, your next step is to:

 Kilian Agha